gbif/model-dwca-v2/material_gathering/mhmg-mamo/README.md

 # Material Gathering Dataset - MHNG Mammal Example

-This is dataset is an example of a dataset on gathered Material curated in a museum, with separate parts of the Material and GeneticSequences derived from Material, with multiple Identifications, and with Citations for the Identifications and GeneticSequences.
+This is dataset is an example of gathered Material curated in a museum, with separate parts of the Material and GeneticSequences derived from Material, with multiple Identifications, and with Citations for the Identifications and GeneticSequences.

 This example dataset was derived from the original [SwissCollNet](https://github.com/gbif/model-material/tree/master/swisscollnet) example data set shared as part of Unified Model testing for Material.
 These same data have been copied into this repository as [input data](./input_data).